ethereumjs/ultralight/README.md

 This will start a single instance of the Ultralight client running locally.

+### Error related to `node-gyp` or `bcrypto.node`

+If you encounter errors related to `bcrypto.node` or `node-gyp` when running `npm i`, you need to add `npm i -g @mapbox/node-pre-gyp` prior to running building Ultralight.

+For Mac users, you may need to run `sudo xcodebuild -license` and accept it, as `node-gyp` relies on Xcode commands.

 ## Connecting to the devnet (developer testnet)

 1. Change active folder: `cd packages/cli`